Colonel Humphrey Flack: Production

+Critical response

 A review in TV Guide noted that the program succeeded as a situation comedy "without benefit of any husband-and-wife team, precocious children, etc." It also complimented Mowbray's and Jenks's portrayals of their characters.

+Steven H. Scheuer, in a "TV Kenotes" column, described Mowbray's portrayal of Flack as "engaging" and said that his performance created "solid competition" for other TV shows.

+Jack Gould wrote in The New York Times that the program "is divertingly out of the ordinary" in the way it "pokes mild fun at the whole business of running down crooks".
+He commended the performances of Mowbray and Jenks and the casting that combined their talents.

+A review in the trade publication Broadcasting called the show "a relaxing change" from the "gun battles, valiant private eyes, blond bombshells, murder, intrigue, and suspense" typical of many TV show of its time.
+The review complimented Mowbray's and Jenks's performances.

 Episode status

 At least 12 episodes of the DuMont series are in the collection of the UCLA Film and Television Archive and two episodes are at the Paley Center for Media.